NORWAY - Family Friendly Museums of Tromso

 Tromso has a surprising variety of museums for a smaller, remotely located town.
 We visited two that were ideal for kids - the Troll Museum and The Science Centre of Northern Norway

-The Troll Museum is quite small but has vast array of exhibits dedicated to the fairy tales and folklore of Norway, many of which the mythoogical creature that is iconic to Norway - The Troll.
+The Troll Museum is quite small but has a vast array of exhibits dedicated to the fairy tales and folklore of Norway, many of which contain the mythoogical creature that is iconic to Norway - The Troll.

 While the Science Centre is on the smaller side, it kept us busy for hours and had a number of interactive displays that we hadn’t yet come across in the other science centres we have visited.